We use affiliate links. They let us sustain ourselves at no cost to you.

 Shared Datacenter Proxies

 These limitations make shared proxies several times cheaper than dedicated addresses.
-You can opt for a static IP list with unlimited traffic or a pool of rotating addresses that resembles residential proxies.
+You can choose a static IP list with unlimited traffic or a pool of rotating addresses that resembles residential proxies.
 They cost $0.5-1 per IP address or gigabyte of traffic.

 Dedicated Datacenter Proxies

-These proxies are almost always sold by IP address, offering unlimited bandwidth but no IP rotation.
+Dedicated proxies are typically sold per IP address, offering unlimited bandwidth but no IP rotation.
 Keep that in mind.
 An address costs between $0.8-2.5, depending on how many you buy and where.
 Non-US locations sometimes cost extra.

 How We Chose the Best Datacenter Proxies

-To choose the best datacenter proxies, we tested and analyzed major proxy services.
+To find the best datacenter proxies, we tested and analyzed major proxy services.
 The performance tests looked into technical aspects like proxy pool size, quality, success rate, and response time.
 The manual analysis included an overview of features and price.
-All the providers on the list participated in our annual Proxy Market Research.
+Five providers on the list participated in our annual Proxy Market Research.

 1. Webshare